NBA Trade Rumors: Sixers To Trade Nik Stauskas Or Other Guard, Latest Draft Pick

 Another guard mentioned on the team’s guard-heavy roster is Timothy Luwawu-Cabbarot who was a 2016 first-round draft pick.
 His averages sit at just 4.6 points, 0.8 assists, and 1.7 rebounds a game this season.
 It’s suggested by Moore that the Philadelphia 76ers may opt to keep Stauskas and get rid of Luwawu-Cabbarot instead.

-The team is hoping for the return of two of their current guards next season; T.J.
+The team is hoping for the return of two of their current guards next season: T.J.
 McConnell and Gerald Henderson.
 While Henderson is a veteran star who can help out most rosters, McConnell seems to also be developing into a suitable player after just a year of action so far.
 In the case of Stauskas, he was a player touted for his shooting abilities heading into the 2014 NBA Draft and was taken with the No. 8 pick.

 He currently ranks as the best three-point shooter percentage-wise on the Sixers’ roster at a rate of 36.8 percent of his shots made.
 That also ranks him at No. 72 in the league for the stat.
 Some feel with a little more time to develop he could certainly move up into the top 20 or 30 three-point shooters in the NBA.